AHWWebImage_ParentPage_WhatWeDo.jpg

 • Launched research elements of the project, including conducting interviews with teachers on their experiences and perceptions of what is needed for the SWIFTT platform, resulting in themes for resources to emphasize health techniques for both students and teachers, the need for social support for teachers, and resource strategies

-• Launched the SWIFTT platform at Milwaukee Public Schools in Spring 2023 with wellness resources for teachers, parents, and students
+• Launched the SWIFTT platform at Milwaukee Public Schools with wellness resources for teachers, parents, and students and continued to see engagement with the platform grow throughout the project period

-• Implemented a mentorship program to support teachers in their understanding of their own mental health and wellness while also obtaining support to grow their teaching practices
+• Implemented a SWIFTT learning community to support teachers in their understanding of their own mental health and wellness while also obtaining support to grow their teaching practices

 • Disseminated project efforts through local presentations resulting in strong interest from teachers and teacher candidates and at national conferences to share the project efforts more broadly